 10 Steps to Starting a Travel Agency from Home

 If you're thinking of starting a travel agency from home, you're in luck.
-The cost to become a travel agent is relatively low and there are plenty of opportunities for someone with the passion to sell travel.
-Not only that, but starting a travel agency from home is becoming the most popular route to become a travel agent.
+The cost to become a travel agent is relatively low and there are plenty of opportunities for someone with a passion to sell travel.
+Not only that, but starting a travel agency from home continues to be the most popular route for becoming a travel advisor.

 Want to throw your hat into the ring and start your own travel agency?